cvincent/rspec-fire-roles/README.md

 We're using a regular old `fire_double` here to create the mock, just like with rspec-fire.
 But notice that, rather than passing in the name of some concrete class which implements `#notify` with two arguments, we pass in the name of a role.
-Here's that role, which should be required in any isolated unit test which depends upon this role so that rspec-fire recognizes it:
+Here's that role, defined in `spec/roles/notifier.rb` (though it can be defined anywhere as long as it gets included), which should be required in any isolated unit test which depends upon this role so that rspec-fire recognizes
+it:

     module Roles
       class Notifier